4-H, FFA and Other Youth Organizations

 Instructors can add content and activities to the base YQCA training, but are not permitted to omit or modify the base presentation.
 This ensures consistency in a national program so that regional and national shows can be assured that youth with a YQCA certification are arriving with the same educational experience.

 A single contact person for your organization must be identified.
 That person will have the authority to identify qualified trainers.
-Trainers must be an extension educator, an agriculture education instructor, or a veterinarian.
+Trainers must be an extension professional, an agriculture education instructor, or a veterinarian.
 Trainers must complete a training with YQCA annually and agree to the terms and conditions of curriculum use.

 To learn more about offering in-person YQCA workshops through your organization, email firstname.lastname@example.org.